Neyasyti-Aero/inav/docs/development/Building in Windows 10 or 11 with Linux Subsystem.md

-# Building in Windows 10/11 with Linux subsystem (WSL) [Recommended]
+# Building in Windows 10 with Linux subsystem [Recommended]

-Linux subsystem for Windows (WSL) 10/11 is probably the simplest way of building INAV under Windows.
+Linux subsystem for Windows 10 is probably the simplest way of building INAV under Windows 10.

 ## Setting up the environment